 Many microorganisms are being developed for biofuel production, but all have certain limitations as economical production strains, such as industrial robustness, substrate utilization, productivity and yield.
 Yeast strains are among the current leading industrial biocatalyst microorganisms for fuel production [18].
 The yeast, Saccharomyces cerevisiae is widely used in ethanol fermentation industry owing to its efficient conversion of sugars to ethanol.
 It can tolerate wide range of pH, with acidic pH as optimum, which protects contamination.
 It can also tolerate ethanol better than other ethanol producers.
 It is also GRAS (generally regarded as safe) for human consumption [4].
-Zymomonas mobilis is a natural ethanologen and has many desirable industrial biocatalyst characteristics, such as high specific productivity, high alcohol tolerance, a broad pH range for production (pH 3.5-7.5), and the generally regarded as safe status [35,34,33,17,11,29].
+Zymomonas mobilis is a natural ethanologen and has many desirable industrial biocatalyst characteristics, such as high specific productivity, high alcohol tolerance, a broad pH range for production (pH 3.5-7.5), and then generally regarded as safe status-[35,34,33,17,11,29].

 Plant waste such as rice husk and groundnut shell are generated in large amounts, these waste presents a tremendous pollution to the environment.
 Worldwide, these wastes are often simply dumped into landfills and oceans or used as animal feeds.
-The recovery of food processing wastes as renewable energy sources represents a sustainable option for the substitution of fossil energy in order to decrease expected environmental damages and to meet energy demands of the growing population.
+The recovery of food Comment [AE7]: This should be reference one and not 7.